 The Control Share Acquisition Act does not apply (a) to shares acquired in a merger, consolidation or share exchange if the corporation is a party to the transaction or (b) to acquisitions approved or exempted by the charter or bylaws of the corporation.
 Our bylaws contain a provision exempting from the Control Share Acquisition Act any and all acquisitions by any person of shares of stock.
 There can be no assurance that such provision will not be amended or eliminated at time in the future.
-The SEC staff previously took the position that, if a BDC failed to optout of the Control Share Acquisition act, its actions would be inconsistent with Section 18(i) of the 1940 Act.
-However, the SEC recently withdrew its previous position, and stated that is would not recommend enforcement action against a closed-end fund, including a BDC, that that opts in to being subject to the Control Share Acquisition Act if the closed-end fund acts with reasonable care on a basis consistent with other applicable duties and laws and the duty to the company and its shareholders generally.
+The SEC staff previously took the position that, if a BDC failed to opt-out of the Control Share Acquisition act, its actions would be inconsistent with Section 18(i) of the 1940 Act.
+However, the SEC recently withdrew its previous position, and stated that is would not recommend enforcement action against a closed-end fund, including a BDC, that that opts in to being subject to the Control Share Acquisition and its shareholders generally.
 As such, we may amend our bylaws to be subject to the Control Share Acquisition